yanntrividic/padatrad/README.md

 If the paradigm interests you more than collective translation itself, you may find what you're looking for here: [pad2print](https://gitlab.com/Luuse/pad2print) by Luuse, [Ethertoff](http://osp.kitchen/tools/ethertoff/) or [Ether2html](http://osp.kitchen/tools/ether2html/) by Open Source Publishing, [Collabprint](https://gitlab.com/quentinjuhel/collabprint) by Quentin Juhel, [Octomode](https://git.vvvvvvaria.org/varia/octomode) by Varia, [Libreto](https://libreto.net/) by Pierre Tandille, or [Pink my pad!](https://pinkmypad.net/) by Nicolas Sauret[^julienb].

+And if you want to try Padatrad online, a demo is available [here](https://padatrad.editionsburnaout.fr/demo/).

 ## Installation

 Start by downloading the latest version of Padatrad [here](https://gitlab.com/editionsburnaout/padatrad/-/releases).
 Unzip the archive.
 From there, you only need an HTTP server.
 This can run on your local machine or be connected to the internet.
 In both cases, you don't need any other dependencies to install for Padatrad to work correctly.
 If everything is fine, you can open a web browser at the URL of your project; it should already work.

 If you want to use Padatrad with others but don't have an internet-connected HTTP server, we also offer to host Padatrad instances for free at [padatrad.editionsburnaout.fr](https://padatrad.editionsburnaout.fr).

-### `config.js` file
+### Configuration

-The `config.js` file allows you to customize your Padatrad instance.
-You can provide a title for your project, specify the target and source language for your translation, etc. The text in the `infoText` field is displayed in the pop-up window that appears when a user clicks the `Info` button in the sidebar.
+The `config` folder contains a menu and configuration files allowing you to tailor your Padatrad instance to your needs.
+You can easily add or remove pads, reorder them, set a title for your project, specify the target and source languages for your translation, and manage other project metadata.
+This menu is written in PHP, so it's necessary to have a PHP server running to use it.
+If you intend to host your software online, this shouldn't be a problem.
+You can simply go to the URL of your Padatrad instance and add `/config` to the end of the path, like this: `https://example.com/path/to/padatrad/config`.

+If you wish to use this configuration menu locally, you'll need to run a PHP server on your machine.
+Many resources are available online to assist you with this.
+However, it's worth noting that it's entirely possible to use and configure Padatrad without a PHP server.
+In fact, the `config.php` file is only used to manipulate the information contained in the `config.json` and `pads.json` files.

+The text in the `infoText` field is displayed in the pop-up window that appears when a user clicks the `Info` button in the sidebar.
 The `extraUrlLabel` and `extraUrl` fields allow you to add a button of your choice to the sidebar.

+> **Warning:** If you want to protect your configuration from possible external interference, you'll need to add a password (for example, using `.htaccess` and `.htpasswd` files).
+Alternatively, you can simply rename the `index.php` file to a difficult-to-guess name, and then the configuration menu will be accessible as follows: `https://example.com/path/to/padatrad/config/difficulttoguessname.php`.

 ### Providing information for your pads

-The `pads.json` file allows you to specify which pads contain your content.
+The `config/pads.json` file allows you to specify which pads contain your content, and in which order they are loaded.
 Padatrad recognizes two types of pads: `md` for pads containing your texts in Markdown format, and `css` for your CSS style sheets.
 You can use as many pads as you like.
 Each Markdown pad corresponds to a section of your document, and each CSS pad corresponds to a style sheet.
 The different pads are loaded in the order specified in this file.
 Now, regarding the other fields:

-- `id` must be filled with a unique name.
+- `ID` must be filled with a unique name.
-- `string` will help you identify your pad in the sidebar.
+- `Label` will help you identify your pad in the sidebar.
-- `url` must contain the URL of the corresponding pad.
+- `URL` must contain the URL of the corresponding pad.

 A list of CHATONS that have deployed a public instance of Etherpad is available [here](https://wiki.chatons.org/doku.php/services/bureautique_en_ligne/etherpad).